canada-ca/micro-acquisition/_posts/en/2021-06-23-building-custom-Azure-marketplace-policies.md

    - The code must be delivered with an MIT license
    - The code must  pass the following tests:
-     - [PowerShell Script Analyzer](https://github.com/PowerShell/PSScriptAnalyzer) (external link, English only) - all default rules (all warnings, alerts and suppressions of those warnings or alerts in code must be included in the documentation along with a justification)
+     - [PowerShell Script Analyzer](https://github.com/PowerShell/PSScriptAnalyzer) (English only) - all default rules (all warnings, alerts and suppressions of those warnings or alerts in code must be included in the documentation along with a justification)
      - The winning supplier will be given access to an unsecured sandbox on Azure in order to do the following functional tests to ensure the scripts are working:
        - A client with a subscription that has financial approval for approved 3rd party offering: ‘ CIS Microsoft Windows Server 2016 Benchmark L1’ in the private marketplace can pass validation to install it.
        - A client with a subscription that does NOT have financial approval for approved 3rd party offering ‘ CIS Microsoft Windows Server 2016 Benchmark L2’ in the private marketplace will fail validation when trying to install this approved 3rd party offering.